pdywilson/rentcrawler/README.md

 1. We used Scala and the library `scala-scraper` to scrape the web for data.
 2. We used Google Cloud SQL to store our data into a persistent database.
-3. We used Google Compute Engine to deploy our code.
+3. We used Google Compute Engine to deploy our `containerized` application.
 4. We used Firebase to host a website.
 5. We used cron to for automation of tasks.